rana-hesham/spring-boot/README.md

 **4. SonarQube**

-Add sonarqube task to builg.gradle file
+Add sonarqube task to build.gradle file

 Run a sonarqube docker image in the azure vm